nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

 Deletes the specified person (identified by NRIC) from the address book.
+Corresponding appointments for the specified person will be deleted too.

 Format: `delete NRIC`